All India Institutes of Medical Sciences: Phase I

 PMSSY was officially launched in March 2006 and six AIIMS-like medical institutes were announced for under-served states in Patna, Raipur, Bhubaneswar, Bhopal, Jodhpur and Rishikesh.
 These were originally assigned ₹332 crore per institution, a sum which was raised to ₹820 crore in 2010.
 They were later retroactively denoted "Phase I institutes".

 Phase II

 In 2013 a further gazette notification was made under the same Act, establishing AIIMS Raebareli.
 It was later denoted as "Phase-II" of PMSSY.

 Phase III

-Six medical college hospitals in Uttar Pradesh will be modernized and converted into super- speciality facility on the lines of All India Institute of Medical Sciences (AIIMS), Uttar Pradesh, has influenced the decision to add two more colleges to the already cleared list of medical colleges that will be upgraded under Phase 3 of Pradhan Mantri Swasthya Suraksha Yojana (PMSSY).
-The four already under the third phase of the programme are the ones at Gorakhpur, Allahabad, Meerut and Jhansi.
+Six medical college hospitals in Uttar Pradesh will be modernized and converted into super-specialty facility on the lines of All India Institute of Medical Sciences (AIIMS), Uttar Pradesh, has influenced the decision to add two more colleges to the already cleared list of medical colleges that will be upgraded under Phase 3 of Pradhan Mantri Swasthya Suraksha Yojana (PMSSY).
+The four already under the third phase of the program are the ones at Gorakhpur, Allahabad, Meerut and Jhansi.
 Apart from this, Sarojini Naidu Medical College, Agra and Ganesh Shankar Vidyarthi Memorial (GSVM) Medical College, Kanpur also join the PMSSY list.